OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 It's worth noting that there is no "Network Owner" role.
 This is to allow for a natural delegation of responsibility, without giving any one user too much control.
 The "Gateway Owner" is the master of their gateway.
 The "Network Administrator" is the master of the network, but does not have access to any of the gateways themselves.

 Such an organizational example might be that various hospitals host their own gateways, but a data scientist may choose to query multiple different hospitals that are part of the same network.
 It's important here that the person who runs the network, doesn't run all the hospitals within the network.
+Permissions are discussed at [much greater detail here](common/pygrid_permissions.md).

 ### 3. Search

 Once PyGrid has been hosted, tensors have been uploaded, users have been created, and permissions have been set, data scientists may begin making requests to the gateway.
 This process begins with a simple search of what datasets the data scientist may be interested in.
 Once they've searched the gateway and have found a tensor they would like to work with, they may begin provisioning compute resources and start working.

-TODO: @iamtrask Clear up the differences in this document between datasets and tensors
+TODO: @iamtrask We need to clear up the differences in this document between datasets and tensors.
+I'm using those terms interchangibly here and I think I should decide on a more specific usage.

 ```python
 # 1. Log into the PyGrid gateway